 You need time to stop and breathe, time to go for a wander with your new husband/wife and time to just be in each other’s presence.

 Please allow some good time for this part of the day.
 You might think I’ll be constantly shooting the whole time but that’s not the case – I like to use this time for us to explore our surroundings, chat and have a laugh and for you to relax and have some alone time with your partner.

-TIME OF DAY FOR LOCATION PHOTOS
+TIME OF DAY FOR THE PORTRAITS

 You would be surprised just how much light affects a photo and the final result I provide to you.
 Late afternoon light is the best, it means softer shadows and even skin tones.

 If at all possible this part of the day should take place an hour or two before sunset (and not in the middle of the day – in summer this means before 5pm and in winter before 3pm).

 I try my best to deal with any lighting situation and to make sure I shoot in even lighting but there is so much that I can do in harsh light (i.e. a beach wedding in full sun at midday).

 TRAVEL TIME, PARKING & TRAFFIC

 You also need to factor in all the travel time (and parking time for me) to get between all your locations.

 If you are able to organise a parking permit for me at any of your locations (or have a parking spot reserved for me) that always helps.
 A good rule is to allow an extra 10-15 minutes on top of travel time if I cannot park nearby.